All Episodes

 He's in pretty good company.

-This issue arose in 1806 with Thomas Jefferson and Aaron Byrd tried to subpoena him.
+This issue arose in 1806 with Thomas Jefferson, and Aaron Byrd tried to subpoena him.

-He's too busy, he's doing other things.
+He's doing other things.

 Let's put things in perspective.